NOMA Board of Directors

 Victor Fresco, Treasurer

 Board members serve a two-year term.

-I've been a resident of the city for 44 years, the first ten as a renter and homeowner in Ocean Park, where I was involved with preservation and local zoning issues and with my wife and friends helped save and rehab the Irving Gill-designed Horatio West Court apartments, the first Santa Monica landmark to be listed on the National Register.
+I've been a resident of the city for more than 45 years, the first ten as a renter and homeowner in Ocean Park, where I was involved with preservation and local zoning issues and with my wife and friends helped save and rehab the Irving Gill-designed Horatio West Court apartments, the first Santa Monica landmark to be listed on the National Register.
 I've since been a resident of north of Montana for over 30 years, made my living as a screenwriter, have a wife who, if anything, is more passionate about the singularity of our city than I, and two sons who are products of Santa Monica's extraordinary public school system.

 I returned to Santa Monica after a 40 year period in Washington, DC in mid-2011 and joined NOMA shortly thereafter.
 I graduated from Roosevelt, Lincoln, and Santa Monica High School and continued to visit the area during the intervening years.
-My observations include the McMansionization of NOMA and the growth and density of the City of Santa Monica.
-A few months ago I joined the NOMA LUC committee to see if NOMA and others could slow the growth of commercial developments in Santa Monica.
+Most recently I have served as Chair of NOMA, a member of the Santa Monica Social Services Commission and served two terms on the Los Angeles County Civil Grand Jury.

 I have spent my professional life looking at better ways for citizens to influence public policy whether at the national or local levels.
 I hope to be able to use my skills to work with NOMA to influence the Santa Monica City Council and other Commission's such as the Planning Commission.